 Enamel is the thin outer covering of the tooth.
 This tough shell is the hardest tissue in the human body.
 Enamel covers the crown which is the part of the tooth that’s visible outside of the gums.
 Because enamel is translucent, you can see light through it.
-But the main portion of the tooth, the dentin, is the part that’s responsible for your tooth colour whether white, off white, grey, or yellowish.
+But the main portion of the tooth, the dentin, is the part that’s responsible for your tooth colour whether white, off white or grey.
 Sometimes coffee, tea, cola, red wine, fruit juices, and cigarettes stain the enamel on your teeth.
 Regular cleaning and polishing your teeth with the best ayurvedic toothpaste can help remove most surface stains and make sure your teeth stay healthy.

 What does tooth enamel do?